European government bond yields drop as Brexit deal hopes take a hit

 By Abhinav Ramnarayan

-LONDON, Dec 7 (Reuters) - Euro zone government bond yields dropped on Monday ahead of this week's crucial European Central Bank meeting and with hopes for a deal between Britain and the European Union taking a blow just weeks before the end of the transition period.
+LONDON, Dec 7 (Reuters) - Euro zone government bond yields dropped on Monday before this week's European Central Bank meeting, as hopes for a deal between Britain and the European Union took a blow weeks before the end of the Brexit transition.

-A Brexit deal hung in the balance on Monday as Britain and the EU made a last-ditch attempt to bridge significant differences to strike a trade deal that would avoid a disorderly exit in just 24 days time.
+Britain and the EU made a last-ditch attempt to bridge differences blocking a trade deal and avoid a disorderly exit in just 24 days.

 "There is no clear sign that a deal will be made, and a French veto of any unfavourable deal limits chances," said Peter Chatwell, head of rates at Mizuho.

-Mizuho researchers believe sterling GBP=D3 looks mispriced as a result and expect downward pressure on British Gilt yields through the week despite rising supply.
+Mizuho researchers say sterling GBP=D3 looks mispriced as a result and expect downward pressure on British Gilt yields through the week despite rising supply.
 GBP/

-While European government bond yields dropped across the board on Monday, British borrowing costs led the move, with the benchmark 10-year Gilt yield falling five basis points to 0.29% GB10YT=RR.
+While European government bond yields dropped across the board on Monday, British borrowing costs led the move.
+Short-dated two-year Gilt yields reached a one-month low and the benchmark 10-year Gilt yield fell 5.5 basis points to 0.29%.
+GB2YT=RRGB10YT=RR

-This week's ECB meeting is also putting downward pressure on yields, with policymakers expected to announce further unprecedented stimulus to help prop up an economy battered by the pandemic.
+This week's ECB meeting is also putting downward pressure on yields, with policymakers expected to announce further stimulus to help an economy battered by the pandemic.

-"Even with already high expectations, we think the importance of Thursday’s ECB package should not be understated," ING analysts said in a note.
-They believe the unprecedented amount of monetary easing announced this year will be maintained in 2021, and for part of 2022.
+"We anticipate an expansion of the ongoing PEPP programme by 300-400 billion euros and an extension of the programme until late 2021," said Annalisa Piazza, a fixed income analyst at MFS Investment Management.
+"Generous TLTROs will likely be extended further and some tweaks might be added in order to further incentivise loans from the banking sector."

 ((Abhinav.Ramnarayan@thomsonreuters.com; 0044 751 745 1044;))